Prep before selling your business with a realtor. Here's what you need to know

 Marketing Expertise: Real estate agents possess marketing skills that can be applied to promoting your business effectively.
 They can create compelling listings, utilize online platforms and advertising channels, and implement targeted marketing strategies to attract potential buyers.

 Negotiation Skills: Selling a business involves complex negotiations, and real estate agents are skilled negotiators.
-They can represent your interests, handle offers, counteroffers, and navigate the negotiation process to secure the best possible deal for you.
+They can represent your interests, handle offers, and counteroffers, and navigate the negotiation process to secure the best possible deal for you.

 Time and Effort Savings: Selling a business can be time-consuming and overwhelming, especially if you're not familiar with the process.
 Hiring a real estate agent allows you to focus on running your business while they handle the sale-related tasks, such as marketing, showings, and paperwork.